Manuton04/FarmingPlus/README.md

   - fp.commands.reload: Reloading config.yml.
   - fp.bypass.farmerstep: Plants not needed in inventory when using Farmer's Step.
   - fp.bypass.farmerstep.protection: Let the player use Farmer's step on WorldGuard regions.
+  - fp.bypass.replenish.protection: Let the player use Replenish on WorldGuard regions.
   - fp.bypass.durability-damage: Tools or boots don't take durability damage when used by that player.

 # Compatibilities: